harsh4870/ingress-aws/README.md

 Setup of NGINX ingress controller
 Start by creating a namespace for the ingress controller to run in

+STEP : 1
 kubectl create -f namespace.yaml

+Step:2
+Then create the cluster role and role for the nginx ingress controller

+kubectl create -f rbac.yaml